 Bombardier’s U.K. unit is handling some tasks originally assigned to Shenyang Aircraft in the CSeries development program, with a view to eventually returning the work to the Avic Group unit, Bombardier says.
 Problems that arose at Shenyang raised program risks, resulting in the decision earlier this year to shift the work temporarily, says Andy Solem, VP for North Asian sales of Bombardier Commercial Aircraft, although he declined to specify the exact difficulties encountered.
 So, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Belfast Handling Some Shenyang CSeries Work".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Belfast Handling Some Shenyang CSeries Work".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.